Malaysia–Vietnam relations: Diplomatic ties

 Malaysia established diplomatic ties with North Vietnam on 31 March 1973 at the ambassadorial level after the Paris Peace Accords were signed that year.
 An agreement between the ambassadors of Malaysia and Vietnam was reached in 1975.
 The following year, Malaysia first opened its embassy in Hanoi, while Vietnam also opened its embassy in Kuala Lumpur on 29 May 1976.
 In the mid to late 1970s, bilateral ties were strained as Malaysia pressured Vietnam to embrace the ZOPFAN concept, which the latter interpreted as a version of the anti-communist containment policy.
-During a bilateral summit in August 1977, Malaysia's Prime Minister Hussein Onn made promises to provide economic and technical assistance to rebuild Vietnam's war-torn economy.
+From 12 to 17 October 1978 Vietnamese Prime Minister Pham Van Dong visited Malaysia.
+Here he pledged Vietnam would not interfere in the internal affairs of other nations and laid a wreath at the National Monument.

 When Vietnam invaded Cambodia in 1979, many Vietnamese sought refuge in Malaysia from that time onwards and into the 1980s, and caused economic and national security problems to Malaysia especially to its racial balance as most of the Vietnamese refugees resemble the Chinese people.
 Bilateral ties normalised from 1988 onwards, when Vietnam announced plans to withdraw from Cambodia.
 In the early 1990s, government leaders of both countries held several diplomatic visits and summits, which produced many agreements that emphasised economic co-operation and development.
 Strengthening ties also saw the opening of a consulate office in Ho Chi Minh City in January 1991.
 Vietnam expressed its interest in joining ASEAN with Malaysia's support in 1994 as the countries continued to foster close economic ties.
 Vietnam joined ASEAN in 1995; its entry was warmly welcomed by Malaysia.

 In the 1990s, bilateral ties were characterised by trade and economic co-operation; other areas of bilateral co-operation were explored from 2000 onwards.
 In that year, Vietnam and Malaysia reached an agreement on bilateral efforts on law enforcement and suppressing the trans-national drug trade.
 In 2004, three Memoranda of Understanding (MoU) in the areas of information technology, education and diplomatic ties, and co-operation-in-general were signed.
 Bilateral co-operation between both countries was also extended to defence matters in 2008 when another MoU was signed, which proposed for joint military trainings and collaboration in the defence industry between the Malaysian and Vietnamese militaries.
 The MoU also provided for the navies of both countries to prevent Vietnamese fishermen from encroaching into Malaysian waters for fishing activities as well as to control piracy.